Novactive/NovaeZSlackBundle/bundle/Resources/doc/FEATURES.md

 When an Content is `published`, `hid`, `unhid`, `trashed`, `recovered` or change of `states` (extendable by configuration) a Message will be sent to the configured Channels.

-If you are using eZ Platform Enterprise, this bundle is wired to the Form Builder and the Notification Center of eZ to send Interactive Message on events.
+If you are using eZ Platform Enterprise, this bundle is wired to the **Form Builder Submissions** and the **eZ Notification Center** to send Interactive Message on events.

 ![Message1]